IIIF/api/source/auth/2.0/index.md

 ### 4.3.
 Access Token Service Response

 When the server receives a request for the access token service, it _MUST_ respond with an HTML web page.
 The web page _MUST_ contain a script that sends a message to the opening page using the postMessage API.
 The message body will be a JSON object that either provides an access token or describes an error condition.
-These are specified in sections foo and bar respectively.
+These are specified in the [Access Token Message Format][auth20-access-token-message-format] and [Access Token Error Format][auth20-access-token-error-format] sections respectively.
 The postMessage web page response _MUST_ use the 200 HTTP status code to ensure that the body is received by the client correctly.

 The server _MAY_ use the `origin` provided in the request for further authorization logic, even though the user is already authenticated.
 If the client sends an incorrect `origin` value, it will not receive the posted message, as the postMessage API will not dispatch the event.
 The `targetOrigin` parameter of the `postMessage()` function call _MUST_ be the same `origin` value.

 Example access token response: